 If you’ve been thinking your smartphone’s charging more slowly than it used to, you may not be imagining it.
 Given how hard it can be to find power sockets while on the move or in shared accommodation, anything you can do to speed things up is welcome.

-Use a toothpick or needle to pick lint and other dirt out of the phone charging port.
+Use a wooden or plastic toothpick to pick lint and other dirt out of the phone charging port.
 A cotton bud and rubbing alcohol will then clean up the pins on both port and cable.

 If you’ve picked up a cheap charging cable somewhere along the way, it can also be part of the problem.
-Cheap micro-USB and iPhone cables use lower gauge wire and get damaged more easily.
+Cheap charging cables use lower gauge wire and get damaged more easily.
 This, in turn, results in slow and intermittent charging.